What is an Assessment Year (AY)

 4 min

-An Assessment Year (AY) is the 12-month period from April 1 to March 31 of the following year, during which taxpayers file their Income Tax Returns (ITR) for the income earned in the previous Financial Year (FY).
+An Assessment Year (AY) refers to the 12-month period — from April 1 to March 31 of the following year — in which you file your Income Tax Return (ITR) for income earned in the previous Financial Year (FY).

 Example of Assessment Year (AY)